 “Thank you for today this is exactly what was needed – after months of having to just keep going, often isolated.
 It is wonderful to be up here in person with others, connecting” ~ Sussex Partnership NHS Foundation Trust CAMHS Arts Therapists Skill Sharing + Support Session

 We are really pleased to be working in partnership with RISE, a Brighton based domestic abuse charity.
 The plot has been developed with the help of survivors of domestic abuse.
-It is used for a weekly art + wellbeing group for young people, and will offer other events and groups for survivors and their children who are recovering from abuse, as well as the staff working with them.
+It is used for a weekly art + wellbeing group for young people, a quarterly women’s group, and other events and groups for survivors and their children who are recovering from abuse, as well as the staff working with them.

 The Plot enables access to a new green space where sensory and grounding activities build resilience and coping strategies.
 We use the metaphor of nature and the seasons to think about personal growth, healthy relationships and cycles of change – art making, growing, walking and talking together